MakeitRane/InformationV3/backend/DEPLOYMENT.md

 # Vercel Backend Deployment Guide

-This guide walks you through deploying your backend to Vercel and connecting it to the Cloudflare rate limiter.
+This guide walks you through deploying your backend to Vercel.

 ## What Was Changed